Read more about Asianet Mailing List - How to subscribe?

 - Laura Stark on Asianet’s Facebook on what makes A Good Research Plan

 Kone Fudan Nordic Centre Grant for Research

-The Kone Foundation offers annually two 4-6-month scholarships for conducting research in China.
+The Kone Foundation offers annually scholarships for 4-6-month research in China.
 Read more about the grant here.

 - Blog: Getting published; Comments and advice for academic authors